pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

         * learned about apache flink,
         * designed the system within the hotwire ecosystem.
         * response time of the service was really fast ~50 ms.
+    * Loyalty Platform
+        * Got to learn a lot because I was owning the platfrom end to end.
+        * Got to learn things related to mobile & front end development.
+        * It was good experience and learning designing the whole platfrom from scratch.
+        * Got to learn from business standpoint too.
 2. What has been the most challenging situation(technical/non-technical) in your career so far ?
     * Managing an under performer which was hired by me.